dfilatov/vow/README.md

 ####valueOf()####
 Returns value of the promise:
   * value of fulfillment, if promise is fullfilled
   * reason of rejection, if promise is rejected
   * undefined, if promise is not resolved

 ####then([onFulfilled], [onRejected], [onProgress], [context])####
-Arranges for:
+Are arranged for:
   * ````onFulfilled```` to be called with the value after promise is fulfilled,
   * ````onRejected```` to be called with the rejection reason after promise is rejected.
-  * ````onProgress```` to be called with the value when promise is notified for progress.
+  * ````onProgress```` to be called with the value when promise is notified about progress.
   * ````context```` context of callbacks

 Returns a new promise.
 See [Promises/A+ specification](https://github.com/promises-aplus/promises-spec) for details.
 ````javascript
 var promise = Vow.promise();